SanyamSwami123/SanyamSwami123/README.md

 ### Sanyam Swami
 <img src="https://media.giphy.com/media/UrbB6EeWFB7rQbHg8w/giphy.gif" width="40" height="40"/>

 With a dynamic journey in the tech realm, I've passionately navigated through innovative landscapes.
 From early days of curiosity to honing expertise, my tech odyssey has been a thrilling adventure.
-As a Machine Learning/Deep Learning/MLOps, I am currently immersed in Machine Learing, Deep Learning, MLOps.
+I am currently immersed in Machine Learing, Deep Learning, MLOps.
 I am committed to leveraging cutting-edge solutions to make a positive impact.

 ⚡ Fun fact:
 <!--- Whether I'm debugging a program or refining a recipe, each venture is a journey of creativity and discovery.
 Because, let's face it, the best code often comes with a side of good food! my dual passions keep life both savory and exciting!-->